 Congratulations, you’re having a first-hand experience with the burnout syndrome!

 This phenomenon was first described in the 1970s.
 It’s a state characterized by reduced productivity, depersonalization, and exhaustion.

 We’re not talking about a simple loss of productivity.
 We’re referring to the feeling of being insufficient to perform, reduced self-confidence, and an unbearable state of mental, physical, and emotional exhaustion.

-The feeling of depersonalization is serious on itself.
-It’s manifested as an indifferent attitude not only towards work, but towards all other aspects of life as well.
+The feeling of depersonalization is serious in itself.
+It’s manifested as an indifferent attitude not only towards work but towards all other aspects of life as well.

 So yes; this is a serious issue.
 If you feel like you’re on the path towards burnout or you’re already experiencing its symptoms, it’s time to take action before the condition drags you down.

 How to Recognize a Burnout

 Few telltale signs indicate you’re on your way to a burnout:

 - The work gives you no joy at all; you even feel slightly depressed by the mere thought of work.